Official-Krish/Emoji-Gen/README.md

 # Emoji Generator

-This is a simple Emoji Generation website built with TypeScript, Vite, and CSS.
-Users can generate random emojis and get information about them.
+This is a simple Emoji Generation website built with TypeScript, Vite, CSS and all the assets are from Fluent Emoji by Microsoft.

 ## Features

 - Generate random emojis
-- Display emoji details (name, category, etc.)
 - User-friendly interface
 - Fast build and reload times with Vite